bport03/bport03/README.md

 Software Engineering
 --------------------

-As a recent graduate in Computer Science with a minor in Software Development, I am eager to continuously expand my knowledge and embrace new challenges as a Software Engineer.
-My passion for learning and dedication to programming guides me to keep overcoming myself.
+As a recent graduate in Computer Science with a minor in Software Development, I completed my bachelor's degree in December 2023 and am currently pursuing my master's at GCU.
+I am eager to continuously expand my knowledge and embrace new challenges as a Software Engineer.
+My passion for learning and dedication to programming guide me to keep overcoming myself.

 * 🌍  I'm based in El Paso TX
 * ✉️  You can contact me at [portillo03b@gmail.com](mailto:portillo03b@gmail.com)